flybywiresim/docs/docs/start/reported-issues.md

         - Workaround: Exit out of the FlyByWire Installer.
 Open `Task Manager` and find FlyByWire Installer.
 End Task.

 * Instructions to send us installer logs can be found [here](installation.md#flybywire-installer)

 ***

-#### MSFS WU4 Known Issues

-* Instruments may break if you let the pre-flight cinematic with the "FLY" button play all the way through
-* Most addons which use standalone modules like YourControls, MobiFlight or FSUIPC will cause CTDs

-***